China–Libya relations

-Chinese–Libyan relations refer to the bilateral relations between China and Libya.
+China–Libya relations refer to the bilateral relations between China and Libya.
 Topics encompassed by these relations include diplomatic, economic, and military relations; the presence of Chinese migrants in Libya; and Chinese investment in Libya.
 From 1951 through 1978, there was little bilateral cooperation between the two countries, but, in 1978, the Chinese and Libyan governments established formal diplomatic relations.
 This connection between the two countries was initially shaped by Cold War-era tensions and the crisis in Libya during the Arab Spring has further complicated the relationship between the two countries.